Instagram is an awe-inspiring marketing platform — it boasts half a billion users a day, after all. But you already knew that.

 While it’s easy to focus on the visuals (as you should!), you can’t afford to sleep on your Instagram captions.
-They’re a necessary part of your Instagram marketing efforts, and they should be working hard for you.
+Writing good Instagram captions is a necessary part of your Instagram marketing efforts, and they should be working hard for you.

 Instagram has a unique style that you need to understand in order to use it to your advantage.
-But, once you do, industry experts agree that it’s a fantastic place to book new clients (if you’re a Schedulicity user, you can even add a Book button right to your profile) and boost customer retainment.
+But, once you do, industry experts agree that it’s a fantastic place to book new clients.

-Learn how to create fire Instagram captions with a few caption tips, and you’ll be able to ramp up your branding, showcase your brand’s personality, and win even more attention from your Instagram followers.
+In this blog, we’ll show you how how to write fire Instagram captions with a few caption tips, and you’ll be able to ramp up your branding, showcase your brand’s personality, and win even more attention from your Instagram followers.

 If you want to get more engagement from people who see your business captions for Instagram, try these helpful captioning techniques: